-Other work, using regional dynamic subduction models, has shown that low basal drag1 resulting from low asthenospheric viscosities1 may be important for understanding trench motions as observed on Earth (Billen and Arredondo, 2018).
+Other work, using regional dynamic subduction models, has shown that low basal drag, resulting from low asthenospheric viscosities, may be important for understanding trench motions as observed on Earth (Billen and Arredondo, 2018).
 Trench motions tend to be only a small fraction of plate convergence velocity (on average, throughout the Cenozoic, about 10%, Lallemand et al., 2005; Sdrolias and Müller, 2006; Goes et al., 2011).
 On the other hand, the type of free subduction models used to investigate the effects of plate bending can lead to trench motions that are up to 100% of convergence (Capitanio et al., 2007), although models featuring an overriding plate result in smaller relative trench velocities (Garel et al., 2014).
+Furthermore, although most trenches retreat, 20-35% of trench segments in the past 100 Myr advanced (Goes et al., 2011;

-65 Furthermore, although most trenches retreat, 20-35% of trench segments in the past 100 Myr advanced (Goes et al., 2011; Williams et al., 2015).
+Williams et al., 2015).
 Small variations in the balance between the forces affecting the upper and the subducting plates have been proposed to determine the direction of trench motion (Husson et al., 2012; Capitanio, 2013; Alsaif et al., 2020) and for such a mechanism to be effective, a low asthenospheric viscosity is likely required.
-Billen and Arredondo, (2018) showed that a low-viscosity asthenosphere (with non-linear, strain-rate dependent rheology) was important\leading to achieveaverage asthenospheric viscosities of 10-10 Pa·s and minimum viscosities as low as 10-10 Pa·s, relative to maximum lithospheric viscosities of 10 Pa·s) facilitated small trench motions and periods of both trench advance and retreat.
+Billen and Arredondo, (2018) showed that a low-viscosity asthenosphere (with non-linear, strain-rate dependent rheology leading to average asthenospheric viscosities of 10^{19} - 10^{20} Pa·s and minimum viscosities as low as 10^{18} - 10^{19} Pa·s, relative to maximum lithospheric viscosities of 10^{24} Pa·s) facilitated small trench motions and periods of both trench advance and retreat.

-75 Figure 1: Velocity of Present-day subducting platesplate velocities, measured at the trench in a lower mantle (plume) reference frame (O'Neill et al., 2005), as a function of plate size, in terms of a typical plate length.
-PlateTypical plate length is a measure of plate size calculated as the age at the trench $(Age{trench})$ multiplied by plate velocity $(U{plate})$ (x markers) or as the square root of the plate surface area $(S{plate}, o markers)$ .
-DataVelocities data from Conrad and Hager (1999), Sdrolias and Müller (2006) and Schellart et al. (2007)-, and plate size data from Conrad and Hager (1999),
+Figure 1: Present-day subducting plate velocities, measured at the trench in a lower mantle (plume) reference frame (O'Neill et al., 2005), as a function of plate size, in terms of a typical plate length.
+Typical plate length is a measure of plate size calculated as the age at the trench (Age{trench}) multiplied by plate velocity (U{plate}) (x markers) or as the square root of the plate surface area (S{plate}) , velocities data from Sdrolias and Müller (2006) and Schellart et al. (2007) and plate size data from Conrad and Hager (1999),

-- 80 Other 2-D models of convection that approximate plate behaviour by a mechanical top boundary condition and strongly temperature-dependent rheology, albeit with an immobile trench-(Höink and Lenardic, 2008, 2010), document how the ratio of lithosphere to asthenosphere viscosity governs to what extent basal drag is a resistive force- (Höink and Lenardic, 2008, 2010).
+Other 2-D models of convection that approximate plate behaviour by a mechanical top boundary condition and strongly temperature-dependent rheology, albeit with an immobile trench, document how the ratio of lithosphere to asthenosphere viscosity governs to what extent basal drag is a resistive force (Höink and Lenardic, 2008, 2010).
 In such models, a low enough ratio even leads to a driving (Poiseuille) basal drag.
-From these results, one would expect that if the trench was free to move, resistive basal drag would lead to trench retreat and driving basal drag would be - 85 associated with trench advance, i.e. viscosity ratio near this transition would lead to small trench motions, as found by Billen and Arredondo (2018).
+From these results, one would expect that if the trench was free to move, resistive basal drag would lead to trench retreat and driving basal drag would be associated with trench advance, i.e. viscosity ratio near this transition would lead to small trench motions, as found by Billen and Arredondo (2018).
 This indeed appears to be borne out by correlations found by Husson et al. (2012) between modelled mantle flow patterns and trench motions.
-Höink and Lenardic (2010) further showed that there is an influence of box size (which simulates plate size in this worktheir setup) on the viscosity ratio at which the transition from resisting to driving basal drag occurs.
-These studies indicate that a low ratio of average lithosphere to average asthenosphere to average - 90 lithosphere viscosity, (around 0.001), i.e. relatively low-magnitude basal drag, puts the system close to the transition from retreating to advancing trench motion and hence may be the most appropriate for understanding natural subduction dynamics.
+Höink and Lenardic (2010) further showed that there is an influence of box size (which simulates plate size in their setup) on the viscosity ratio at which the transition from resisting to driving basal drag occurs.
+These studies indicate that a low ratio of average asthenosphere to average lithosphere viscosity (around 0.001), i.e. relatively low-magnitude basal drag, puts the system close to the transition from retreating to advancing trench motion and hence may be the most appropriate for understanding natural subduction dynamics.